rynmurdock/rynmurdock.github.io/writing/seegit.md

 I hope folks find this tool useful; please leave feedback in issues, contributions in PRs, and uh I guess wonderful edits in your hearts :D

+## Thanks

+My conversations with Nicholas Bardy, around image editing and reasons to model a creative process, influenced my thinking here quite a bit.